argus-authz/argus-documentation/source/misc/emi_yaim_configuration.rst

 .. warning::

-    As of UMD 4.0, YAIM is no longer supported to configure Argus.
+    As of UMD 4.0, and in particular on CENTOS 7,  YAIM is no longer supported to configure Argus.
 This page is kept for reference only.

 YAIM Configuration for ARGUS\_server